herolava259/RecommendationSystem/data-engineering/curious/concepts.md

     - version/ scheme evolution: what have columns recently added/drop/change-scheme?
 - Catalog in DWH vs Catalog in Data-Lake -> Diff:
   - In Warehouse(Snowflake/Redshift/BigQuery): internal metadata of the system. organizing:>> +schema, +table, +view, +procedures
-  - In Data-Lake (Iceberg/Delta/Hudi): Catalog is not a built-in thing — it is a required component to manage files in object storage (S3, MinIO, HDFS).
+  - In Data-Lake/Lake-house (Iceberg/Delta/Hudi): Catalog is not a built-in thing — it is a required component to manage files in object storage (S3, MinIO, HDFS).
 - Benefit:
   - Standard Schema
   - Ease to access, query